 Several Greek words are translated as "light" in the Gospels.
 Almost all of these words are forms of fire.
 Today we have forms of light that are not obviously also forms of fire.
 This was not true in Christ's day.
-However, the Greek word "fire" is used by Christ as punishment, while "light" is associated with knowledge and virtue.
+However, the Greek word "fire" is used by Jesus as punishment, while "light" is associated with knowledge and virtue.
 However, the strangest thing is the in at least one way, Christ also equates fire with darkness.

 All of these words also have different associations in the Greek of the era than they do with the English words of our time.
 It is difficult for English speakers to understand these connections because of word meaning differences, how these words are usually translated, and cultural differences.
 However, Christ also created meanings in these words that they did not have before him.